cvxr/CVX/doc/intro.rst

 Previous versions of CVX supported two free SQLP solvers, `SeDuMi <http://sedumi.ie.lehigh.edu>`_ [Stu99]_ and `SDPT3 <http://www.math.nus.edu.sg/~mattohkc/sdpt3.html>`_ [TTT03]_.
 These solvers are included with the CVX distribution.
-This version includes support for two more solvers,
+Starting with version 2.0, CVX supports two *commercial* solvers as well,
 `Gurobi <http://gurobi.com>`_ and `MOSEK <http://mosek.com>`_.
 For
 more information, see :ref:`solvers`.
-These are commercial solvers, and must be acquired separately.

 The ability
 to use CVX with commercial solvers is a new capability that we have decided